kesokaj/develop-in-google-cloud/README.md

 terraform init && terraform plan && terraform apply --auto-approve terraform output -json | jq 'with_entries(.value |= .value)' > ../../app/values.json

+# Deploy frontend and backend
+Push frontend/backend to repo created by Terraform with TAG (v**).
+Application should should be triggered by Cloud Build and release will be created in Cloud Deploy.
 ````